 Matsu & OZZIE

 Matsu is a Matsutake mushroom that wandered out of the forest.
 Ozymandius is an egyptian pharoh.
-They are great Pyrenees/Maremma farm dogs.
-They're not allowed into the parking lot, so you are safe from being tackled and licked until you cross the line of their electric fence.
+(The pic is currently Ozzie) They are great Pyrenees/Maremma farm dogs.
 They're avid defenders of the Stoneboat from turkey stealing coyotes and veggie hungry deer.
 They're really sweet, just excited.

 Our farrier John calls her our “head horse” (as opposed to Gale who he refers to accurately as our “lazy horse”).
 Esther is a hard working and intelligent draft horse who leads the team, paying close attention to gees and haws and driving a fine furrow.
 She does most of the single horse work like digging potato trenches and cultivating between rows.